benubois/transcode/README.md

 ## Installation

 Resque requires redis.
-The easiest way to install redis on the mac is by using homebrew.
+The easiest way to install redis on the Mac is by using homebrew.

     $ brew install redis